CSandler-Dev/MIST4610-G1-P1/README.md

 ---
 ### Query 3: The Most Active Teams Based on Tournament Participation

-**Description**: This query finds the top teams that have participated in the most tournaments, ranking them by participation count.
+**Description**: Finds the top teams that have participated in the most tournaments, ranking them by participation count.

 **Justification**: The query helps the volleyball club management understand which teams are the most engaged in competitive tournaments.
 Which can be valuable for performance tracking, resource allocation, sponsorships, and player development.